Elijahtab/Elijahtab.github.io/docs/_posts/2024-1-20-Terrain-Generation.markdown

 There's also grass, although it is not based around chunks because grass is kind of everywhere, foliage is less chunkable, let's put it that way.
 <img src="/assets/Terrain1.png" height="390" width="956">

+Overall working on this has been super fun and I want explore making nature in virtual worlds more.

 [here]: https://github.com/Elijahtab/Real-Time-Strategy-Demo